 “Whether the court will be able to fashion a reasonable allocation of parental responsibilities between all parents if the relocation occurs”

-Often when removal is to distant location, larger blocks of time are ordered rather than frequent exchanges.
-But the developmental level of the children has an effect.
+Often when removal is to distant location, the court orders larger blocks of time.
+But the developmental level of the children remains critical.
 For example, relocation to a distant state may be more difficult with a younger child.
-The goal should be to give the non-moving parent as close to what he (or she) had before as possible.
+The goal should be to give the non-moving parent as close as possible to what he (or she) had before.
 In cases of relocation to a distant state, this has usually meant that the parent staying in the area should be offered the major part of the summer vacation.

 Do these rules regarding relocation of children apply to non-marital children where the other parent has visitation?

-How long does it take to get the court’s approval for removal of a child?
+How long does it take to get the court’s approval for removal / relocation of a child?

 Is there a place I can read about the Illinois appellate court cases which allowed or disallowed removal?